nerdy-plutonian-ng/todo_app/README.md

 A simple todo app

-Supports mobile and tablet forms, light and dark themes and saves todos locally on disk
+Supports mobile and tablet forms, light and dark themes and saves todos locally on disk.
+Supports English and Spanish support

 Screenshots(Mobile)
 <p float="left">